Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 - _footer_ - Includes social media links in the form of font awesome icons.

-The Navbar, Carousel and Footer are repeated on the other pages of the website to give the website pages consistancy and flow.
+The Navbar and Footer are repeated on the other pages of the website to give the website pages consistancy and flow.

 #### Features on the Meet the Aviatrices page-